Traditional Danish Aebleskiver Recipe (Danish Pancakes only <30mins prep)

 Egg whites added to batter of Danish Aebleskiver.

-• Using a pastry brush, brush the bottom of each aebleskiver pan cup with melted butter and heat until hot.
+• Using a pastry brush, brush the bottom of each aebleskiver pan cup with melted butter and heat over medium heat until hot.

 Danish Aebleskiver pan buttered with a brush.